mit-han-lab/TinyChatEngine/README.md

+# TinyLLMEngine: A Efficient Neural Network Library for LLM

-This is the implementation of TinyLLMEngine, a memory-efficient and high-performance neural network library for quantized large language model (LLM) on the edge.
+TinyLLMEngine is a powerful neural network library specifically designed for the efficient deployment of quantized large language models (LLMs) on edge devices.

-## Supported devices

-We currently support int8 OPT and fp32/int4 LLaMA models on Intel and Apple M-series CPU:

-- Target models: LLaMA, OPT
-- Target device: Intel CPU, Apple M-series CPU/GPU, Nvidia edge GPU (on-going)
-- Target quantization schemes: w4a16 (GPU), w4a32 (CPU)

 ## Prerequisites